nathan-v/aws_okta_keyman/README.md

 ## Background
 This is a hard fork of [nd_okta_auth][nd_okta_auth] by [Nextdoor.com, Inc.][nextdoorinc].
 I decided to move ahead this way as I wanted to be able to move quickly and add features independently of the existing implementation.
+A big thank you to @diranged for the original work that this comes from.

 The original code is heavily based on the previous work done by [ThoughtWorksInc][thoughtworksinc] on their [OktaAuth][oktaauth] and [AWS Role